hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

    ```
    <!-- markdownlint-enable proper-names -->

 2. Install Node.js.
-You need at least Node 22.
+You need at least Node 22.13, see `.nvmrc` for the version we develop against.
-3. Install [Yarn][yarn]
+3. Install [pnpm][pnpm]
 4. Install Caddy (select one of the two options)
    - [Download][caddy] and place the `caddy` binary in `dev-reverse-proxy`.
      Ensure it is executable with `chmod +x caddy`.
 Users of macOS may need to run
      `xattr -d com.apple.quarantine ./caddy` to lift the quarantine for executables
      from the internet.
    - Install Caddy using your package manager
-5. Install the dependencies in repo root directory with `yarn install`
+5. Install the dependencies in repo root directory with `pnpm install`
 6. Create the `.env` config file by copying the example: `cp .env.example .env`
-7. Run `yarn start:dev`
+7. Run `pnpm start:dev`
    > This will execute the backend, frontend and reverse proxy at once
 8. Use your browser to go to <http://localhost:8080>.
 This may take a while because everything is
    compiled on the fly.